""We live in a society where the emotional

 is emotionally dishonest and dysfunctional.
 (In the latest chapter

-of the online book I am publishing on my web site right now, I discuss
+of the online book I am publishing on my web site right now, I discuss why

-changed in recent years.
-Normal
+in recent years.
+Normal Families are Dysfunctional)

-We grew up in families / societies where our experience
+We grew up in families / societies where

-are in recovery from codependency then their behavior is still manipulative
+families are in recovery from codependency then their behavior is still manipulative

 and shaming.
-They want us to be there for the Holidays to support
+They want us to be there for the Holidays to support their

-happy family that gathers lovingly for the Holidays.
+that gathers lovingly for the Holidays.

 Love is a verb.
-Love is defined by action.
+Love is defined by

-is not healthy.
+to us.
+It is not healthy.

 When you look at their behavior and recognize